 The Mother Xavier Merit Scholarship

 The Mother Xavier Merit Scholarships are offered exclusively on the basis of academic achievement and potential for success at AOSE.
 These scholarships are awarded annually by the Academy of Saint Elizabeth Scholarship Committee to incoming ninth grade students whose academic excellence and moral responsibility exemplify the mission of the Academy.
-Students are selected based on the following criteria: exemplary middle school academic performance, excellent achievement on standardized tests, superior scores on the Academy’s Entrance Exam and Writing Sample Assessment, strong character and moral values, and demonstrated leadership and involvement in school and community.
+Students are selected based on the following criteria: exemplary middle school academic performance, excellent achievement on standardized tests, superior scores on the Academy’s Entrance Exam, strong character and moral values, and demonstrated leadership and involvement in school and community.
 These scholarships are awarded for four years provided that students maintain a cumulative 3.3 grade-point average at the end of each academic year.

-Incoming students will learn of their Merit Scholar status and the amount of their scholarship in their letter of acceptance sent out in December, prior to the following school year.
+Incoming students will learn of their Merit Scholar status and the amount of their scholarship in their letter of acceptance, prior to the following school year.

 Incoming ninth grade students who are recipients of the Mother Xavier Merit Scholarship are automatically placed in English, History, and Science honors classes, although all are not required.
 In addition, Merit Scholars are also invited to take a math honors placement test in the spring of the student’s eighth grade year to determine the appropriate level of math.